-Ubrique, a white village in southern Spain that manufactures leather goods for the majority of luxury brands in the world.
+Ubrique, a picturesque village in southern Spain that manufactures leather goods for the majority of luxury brands in the world.

 The Castilians, the Mudejars of the Kingdom of Granada, who know the techniques of leatherworking and the guadamecíes, the Moors from Granada, as well as the foreign dealers, especially Genoese, meet and share the different traditions of leatherwork in Ubrique.
 The leather trade in this beautiful white town of the Sierra de Cádiz acquired a fully international character.